-- 1. Ensure that all employees thoroughly understand the procedures.
-The floor warden team should read the guide in its' entirety.
-In addition, the floor warden team may find it helpful to review any other emergency preparedness information provided by property management, or attend any emergency preparedness training and seminars provided by JBG Smith. - 2.
+- 1. All employees understand the procedures, and that the designated floor warden team members read the guide in its entirety.
+In addition, the floor warden team may find it helpful to review any other emergency preparedness information provided by property management, and to attend any emergency preparedness training and seminars provided by JBG Smith. - 2.
 Personally execute certain procedures and direct the actions of the tenant's employees during an emergency. - 3.
 Act as the communications contact between the tenant's employees and property management, and/or the Police and Fire Departments in the event of an emergency.